T-cell regulatory

 DefinitionThis section has been translated automatically.

-Regulatory T cells (Tregs) suppress activation of the immune system and thus control the tolerance of the immune system.
-Thus Tregs play an important role in a healthy organism in the prevention of autoimmune diseases (e.g. rheumatoid arthritis, multiple sclerosis, systemic lupus erythematosus), allergies (see below allergy), asthma and transplant rejection.
+Regulatory T cells (Tregs) suppress the activation of the immune system and thus control the tolerance of the immune system.
+In a healthy organism, Tregs thus play an important role in the prevention of autoimmune diseases (e.g. rheumatoid arthritis, multiple sclerosis, systemic lupus erythematosus), allergies (see allergy below), asthma and transplant rejection.
 The role of regulatory B cells (Breg) is also important for the pathogenesis of autoimmune diseases.

 ClassificationThis section has been translated automatically.

-Today, 2 main groups of CD4+Tregs are distinguished:
+Today, a distinction is made between 2 main groups of CD4+ Tregs:

-Today, 2 main groups of CD8+Tregs are distinguished:
+Today, a distinction is made between 2 main groups of CD8+ Tregs:

 General informationThis section has been translated automatically.